 - What are the systems for keeping track of each child?

-- Can siblings interact with each other during the day?
+- Can siblings interact with each other during the day throughout the summer program?

 - What is the camp's approach to discipline?
 How are conflicts between campers resolved?
 What happens with serious rule infractions?